-Money can be tight at times, especially once we retire and find ourselves living on a fixed income while our fuel bills, travel costs and general living expenses go up every year.
+Money can be tight at times, especially once we retire and find ourselves living on a fixed income.
+Meanwhile our fuel bills, travel costs and general living expenses might go up.
 This guide can help you boost your income and cut your bills - by claiming benefits you may not have realised you're entitled to, getting help with energy costs and shopping around to find the best deals for you.

 If you're claiming Universal Credit, the rules around some of the benefits we mention in this guide will be different.
-Contact Citizens Advice:
+Contact Citizens Advice for help: